 Parent Guide FAQ

 There is no legal obligation to contribute anything; however household income is taken into account by Student Finance when calculating entitlement and assumed contribution.
 Some parents choose to pay towards tuition fees, while others help with rent/accommodation or pay a set amount per month into the student’s bank account to assist with everyday living costs.
-For more information on Finance and Scholarships please click here.
+More information can be found about Finance and Scholarships here.

 Spending costs can vary depending on location and lifestyle choices.
 An average weekly spend takes into account spending outside of accommodation and bills, such as food, toiletries and study materials, and is approximately £100 per week.
 Click here for tips on budgeting and managing student finances.